 He is a member of Florence Baptist Church and serves as a McNair Mentor at Chase High.
 He is a board member for the Foundation at Isothermal Community College, the Economic Development Commission, and the Robert and Janice McNair Education Foundation.
 He formerly served on the Isothermal Community College Board of Trustees.

 Jill is the Community Impact Director of RHI Legacy Foundation.
 RHI Legacy Foundation was formed in June of 2014, when the local not-for profit health system affiliated with Duke LifePoint Healthcare.
 At that time, the existing hospital foundation, for which Jill was the Executive Director, restructured as RHI Legacy Foundation.
 She has served in these two roles since April, 2001.

 In her Community Impact role with the Foundation, she facilitates their grants process and serves as Executive Director of the Community Health Council of Rutherford County.
 This group is comprised of representatives from thirty organizations that represent health issues in the county.
 The Community Health Council and RHI Legacy Foundation work together to address healthy eating, active living, cancer and substance abuse and other health and wellness issues identified in the Community Health Assessment.

 She holds a BBA from North Georgia College and is a founding member of the Women of the University of North Georgia.
 She is a 2004 graduate and past president of Leadership Rutherford.
-She serves on boards for Rutherford Life Services, Yokefellow and BB&T. She is a member of Rutherford Women’s League and the finance committee for Adaville Baptist Church and is a member of North Carolina Network of Grantmakers.
+She serves on boards for Rutherford Life Services, Yokefellow and Truist.
+She is a board member for Isothermal Community College Foundation and the Rutherford County Endowment and is a member of North Carolina Network of Grantmakers.
 She has two adult daughters and lives with her husband John in Rutherfordton.